blackberry/WebWorks/README.md

 # About BlackBerry&reg; WebWorks
-The BlackBerry WebWorks&reg; Platform is the next evolution of our BlackBerry® Widget technology that we have contributed to this Open Source community under the Apache 2.0 license.
+The BlackBerry WebWorks&reg; Platform is the next evolution of our BlackBerry&reg; Widget technology that we have contributed to this Open Source community under the Apache 2.0 license.
 It is a unique platform in the mobile market and is designed to take the Web as a first class citizen to create full featured applications.
 BlackBerry WebWorks is built on three main strategic principles:

 * Advanced Standards
 * Powerful Integration